dgraeber/seed-farmer/docs_v2/docs/getting-started/index.md

 # Getting Started with Seed-Farmer

-This section provides everything you need to get started with Seed-Farmer, from installation to your first deployment.
+This section provides instructions to get started with Seed-Farmer and be ready to deploy an application.

 SeedFarmer can run on local compute and on compute within a CI/CD pipeline -- the setup requirements are the same.